The CDP Studio Framework is the toolbox that contains all features and functions you need related to the run-time part of the control system.

 Mathematical operators on input and output signals

-The framework comes with a wide range of operators, such as force operator, invert, scaling, and you can create your own reusable library of operators.
+The framework comes with a wide range of operators, such as add, multiply and divide, PIDRegulator, minimum and maximum limits, Kalman filter, signal delay, mask, mathematical expression evaluation, moving average, force operator, invert, scaling.
+You can also create your own reusable library of operators.
 You can set the operators for both input and output signals.
 The input signal operators are processed before the value reaches the user code, while the output signal operators are processed before exposing the value for routing.View the operator video

 The framework supports a wide range of standard industry protocols